-HOW TO CHOOSE THE WINE FOR CHRISTMAS DINNER
+HOW TO CHOOSE YOUR WINE FOR CHRISTMAS DINNER

 WHICH WINE TO CHOOSE IF YOU’RE COOKING OR KNOW WHAT’S ON THE MENU

-- The perfect wine for the appetizers: How many people spend more time on the appetizers than the main Christmas meal?
-Rosé wines like El Coto Rosado are great for this point in the festivities, as they pair wonderfully with nearly any sort of canapé.
-Another option is a good white, like 875 m Chardonnay, which is marvellous if you have ‘heavier dishes’ among the appetizers, like smoked salmon or cod, cheese or even as the perfect pairing for foie.
+Another option is a good white, such as our 875 m Chardonnay.
+This is incredible if you have ‘heavier dishes’ among the appetizers, like smoked salmon or cod, cheese or even as the perfect pairing for foie gras.

 Want more information on how to choose a good wine?
-Don’t miss this article!
+Take a look at this article!

 WHICH WINE TO CHOOSE FOR CHRISTMAS DINNER IF YOU DON’T KNOW WHAT’S BEING SERVED

-1. If the person organizing the meal is from a region of Spain with local wines (and there’s a lot of them!), take a bottle from that D.O.
-Your host will surely appreciate the thought behind the gift and then you can toast with the chosen elixir some time during the meal, depending on the type.
+If the person organizing the meal is from a region of Spain with local wines – and there’s a lot of them! – take a bottle from that Denomination of Origin.

-2. When choosing wine for Christmas dinner, it is also important to find a wine that fits any menu and that everyone likes.
-And there’s no better example than our 875 m, made of Tempranillo grapes from the 2018 harvest.
 This wine has lovely aromas of cherries and red fruit, plus notes of mocha and cacao.
-It’s perfect for those just starting out in the wine world or if you want a wine that is powerful yet fresh and elegant, and sure to be a crowd pleaser.
+It’s perfect for those just starting out in the wine world or if you want a wine that is intense yet fresh and elegant, and sure to be a crowd pleaser.

-4. Finally, if there’s a wine you enjoy and think the others will too, don’t hesitate to take it!
-The other guests may have different tastes or it might not pair perfectly with the dishes served, but you’ll enjoy sharing your preferences and discoveries in wine over the Christmas meal.
+The other guests may have different tastes, or it might not pair perfectly with the dishes on the menu, but you’ll definitely enjoy sharing your new tastes and wine discoveries wine with the other guests at your Christmas meal.